kinopio-club/kinopio-help/posts/duplicating-a-space.md

 ---
-title: Duplicating a Space
+title: Duplicating Spaces
-tags: ['How to Use']
+tags: ['Advanced Use']
-color: 'khaki'
+color: '#b9a8ff'
 ---

 You can duplicate a space by exporting, through `Share → Export → Duplicate this Space`